thomaskleiven/EC/resources/README.txt

 quite well.
 I have also implemented the ranked-based-selection and swap-mutation, but this works slightly worse compared to the aforementioned settings.

-I have been inspired by the implementation in
-"An improved hybrid genetic algorithm with a new local search procedure" by Wan, Wen and Birch, Jeffrey B, which was published by Hindawi in Journal of Applied Mathematics in 2013.

 To run the algorithm, go to your terminal and execute the following command:
 ./gradlew run -PappArgs="[number_of_runs]"